wendygwo/git-commands/README.md

 Note: -f is `force` which will forcibly overwrite what you currently have in the remote version of your branch.
 Use with caution

+* Force push with lease (a kinder, gentler force push) `git push --force-with-lease`

+Read more about it: http://blog.developer.atlassian.com/force-with-lease/
 ## Workflow for squashing or re-working commits
 * Open a file with the list of all your commits